BartoszDadok/TrailLandingPage/README.md

 ## How I came up with the idea for Trail.
 I worked in marketing and it was very hard to find a tool to track only converted users.
-Imgaine that you run a blog and sell products such as books, online tutorials and so on.
+Imagine that you run a blog and sell products such as books, online tutorials and so on.
-In order to increase sales you want to know evertyhing about the people who already bought your products.
+In order to increase sales you want to know everything about the people who already bought your products.
 You would like to know which article and pages on your blog convinced users to buy your products.
-You would like to have a full paying user`s path from first visit until they buy a product advertised on your blog.
+You would like to have a full-paying user`s path from the first visit until they buy a product advertised on your blog.

 ![graphs](https://github.com/BartoszDadok/TrailLandingPageFrontend/assets/101389945/8d577aad-57a8-453e-88dc-cf0c43fa1eb3)

-With this information you can see which pages you should promote more than others.
+With this information, you can see which pages you should promote more than others.

 ### Problems and solutions:
 - **First problem** -
-Theoretically you can use Google Analytics or similar tools to do that, but in practice there is no easy way to set up google analitcis to track only paying users.
+Theoretically you can use Google Analytics or similar tools to do that, but in practice, there is no easy way to set up Google Analytcis to track only paying users.
 You have to have the technical knowledge to set up a tool that works that way.

 - **Second problem** -
 Using cookies and tracking people between different domains.
-Blogers use their blogs most often only to create articles.
-The selling pages are usally placed on diffrent domains and subdomains.
+Bloggers use their blogs most often only to create articles.
+The selling pages are usually placed on different domains and subdomains.
 Without specific knowledge about Cookies and CORS it's almost impossible to track your customers.
 Tools like Google Analytics and Yandex Metrica do not make it easy to track this information between domains.

-This tool potentially can show the full paths of converted users, working between domains and subdomains, with understanable configurations adjusted for ease of use.
+This tool potentially can show the full paths of converted users, working between domains and subdomains, with understandable configurations adjusted for ease of use.

 ## Built With:
 **Frontend Landing Page:**